renpy/renpy/sphinx/source/gui.rst

 -------

-There are a number of GUI components - such as buttons and bars - that use scalable backgrounds confgured using Border objects.
-Before discussing, how to customize buttons and bars, we'll first describe how this works.
+There are a number of GUI components - such as buttons and bars - that use scalable backgrounds configured using Border objects.
+Before discussing how to customize buttons and bars, we'll first describe how this works.

 Borders are given to the :func:`Frame` displayable.